fusion809/fusion809.github.io-old2/README.md

 This repo (fusion809/fusion809.github.io) can also be used for demonstration purposes on how to create a Jekyll site.
 When I started this site my knowledge of CSS (and SCSS), HTML, JS, YML data files and using Jekyll or any static site generator was minimal/non-existent, and it is still no better than minimal, so my ability to set up this site and maintain it with so little knowledge is a testament to how easy Jekyll makes website creation.

-This website is predominantly on Linux-related topics and includes howtos and comparisons of free and open-source software.
+This website is predominantly on Linux-related topics and includes how-tos and comparisons of free and open-source software.

 If you want to learn more about my FOSS contributions see the [*Projects*](https://fusion809.github.io/projects/) page on *The Hornery*.